Metro Brands FY26 PAT rises 17.3% to ₹416 crore

 *this image is generated using AI for illustrative purposes only.

-Metro Brands Limited has announced its audited financial results for the fiscal year ended March 31, 2026 (FY26), reporting a 14.2% year-on-year increase in consolidated revenue from operations to ₹2,864 crore.
-The company's Profit After Tax (PAT) for the period grew by 17.3% to ₹416 crore, compared to ₹354 crore in the previous fiscal year.
-The growth was driven by a strong performance in the fourth quarter, where revenue rose by 20.3% to ₹773 crore and PAT increased by 23.5% to ₹118 crore.
+Metro Brands Limited has reported its audited financial results for the fiscal year ended March 31, 2026 (FY26), posting a 17.3% year-on-year increase in Profit After Tax (PAT) to ₹416 crore.
+The company's consolidated revenue from operations grew by 14.2% to ₹2,864 crore, supported by strong performance in the fourth quarter where revenue rose 20.3% to ₹773 crore and PAT increased by 23.5% to ₹118 crore.
+The growth was attributed to festive and wedding season demand, alongside a reduction in GST rates for footwear below ₹2,500.

 Consolidated Financial Performance

-The company's EBITDA for FY26 stood at ₹869 crore, a 14.5% increase from ₹759 crore in FY25, while the EBITDA margin remained stable at 30.3%.
-For the fourth quarter of FY26, EBITDA reached ₹238 crore, up 20.5% year-on-year, with a margin of 30.8% compared to 32.44% in the same quarter of the previous year.
-The company noted that Q4 growth was driven by festive and wedding season demand, supported by a reduction in GST rates for footwear below ₹2,500.
+The EBITDA for FY26 stood at ₹869 crore, a 14.5% increase from ₹759 crore in FY25, while the EBITDA margin remained stable at 30.3%.
+In the fourth quarter, EBITDA reached ₹238 crore, up 20.5% year-on-year, with a margin of 30.8% compared to 32.44% in the same quarter of the previous year.
+The company noted that Q4 growth was driven by specific demand factors and operational efficiency.

 | Metric | FY26 (₹ Crore) | FY25 (₹ Crore) | YoY Growth |